LogtalkDotOrg/logtalk3/examples/testing/NOTES.md

 This folder contains an example of defining and running unit tests in Logtalk.
 These unit tests make use of the Logtalk `lgtunit` tool.
-See the tool documentation for other supported test dialects.
+See the tool documentation at `tools/lgtunit/NOTES.md` for other supported test dialects.
+See also the `tests-sample.lgt` and `tester-sample.lgt` sample files in the root of the distribution.